Accident Britten-Norman BN-2A-20 Islander N6561B,

 MSN: 520

-Total:Fatalities: 0 / Occupants: 1
+Fatalities:Fatalities: 0 / Occupants: 1

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:Stanley, ID ( United States of America)
+Location:Stanley, ID - United States of America

-Phase: Approach (APR)
+Phase: Approach

 Nature:Ferry/positioning

-Departure airport:Stanley Airport, ID, United States of America
+Departure airport:Stanley Airport, ID

-Destination airport:Salmon Airport, ID (SMN/KSMN), United States of America
+Destination airport:Salmon Airport, ID (SMN/KSMN)

 Narrative: